 Before serving, simply leave it out to thaw or preheat them just like how we would have our leftovers from the fridge.

 By cooking and preparing the food in bulk it would minimise our daily effort of having to prepare a fresh meal for our pets.
 Unless you do find the process enjoyable and therapeutic, then by all means, why not 😉

 In conclusion, serving our pets nutritious homemade meals does not have to cost a bomb.
 By sourcing the ingredients from local grocers and having fun preparing them, it also teaches us how to be more conscious of the nutrients we’re consuming for ourselves and feeding our pets.

 Should you need some guidance or inspiration for your pets first homemade fresh food, here’s our menu for you to browse through.

 However, if you’re too busy to DIY or would rather have affordably priced fresh pet meals delivered to you at your convenience, you should give us a go.

 With a monthly subscription, your pet will be able to enjoy human-grade petfood that are freshly cooked and free of preservatives—without you having to worry about all the cooking and cleaning.
 You also don’t have to worry about not getting the nutrients in the right ratio, since all Petchef meals are already nutritionally balanced and has all the necessary vitamins for your pet.

 Click here for a quick chat and request a meal sample on us.
-All you’ll have to do is tell us all about your pet and our friendly pet nutrition experts will be able to work out a suitable meal plan with you.
+All you’ll have to do is tell us all about your pet and our friendly Petchef Advisors will be able to work out a suitable meal plan with you.